-APR253L Electrician Apprenticeship Code and Test Preparation 2 class and 1 lab hr/wk, 3 cr.
+APR253L Electrician Apprenticeship Code and Test Preparation

 Covers a thorough review of the National Electrical Code books for inside wire electrician apprentices.
 Includes theory and application of motor controls, solid state fundamentals, special termination, layout, hazardous locations and transformer locations.
 Prerequisite: APR253K with a grade of C or better; or consent of instructor.
 Sp